Environment

 Definition

-All environment variables defined in your convox.yml are required to start up your application, but you can easily set a default or empty value in your configuration for those that are appropriate to do so.
+All environment variables defined in your convox.yml are required to start up your application, but you can set a default or empty value in your configuration for those that are appropriate to do so.

 Global

-Environment variables specified in the top level environment: section will be available to all services in the application:
+Environment variables specified in the top level environment: section will be available to all Services in the application:

 environment: